 What if my spouse leaves and then says we never were married?

 - One problem is that it is hard to know what people intended when they were together.
 Proving intent can be very difficult.

 - Ultimately, you only know for sure if there is a common law marriage when a judge says so.

 When a judge in a Court has to decide whether you were married, he or she will weigh many factors to decide intent to marry.
 These include:

 - Did you two live together?

-- Did the woman use the man's last name?
+- Did one partner use the other partner's last name?

 - Did you sign contracts together to buy a home?
 A car?